Yvancg/validators/is-iban-safe/README.md

 ---

 ## 🧪 Browser test
-Clone the repo, open `iban-test.html` — interactive test in your browser. or click 👉🏻 [IBAN Validator Test](./iban-test.html)
+Clone the repo, open `iban-test.html` — interactive test in your browser or click 👉🏻 [IBAN Validator Test](./iban-test.html)

 ---